smorcuend/nuxt3-firebase-auth/README.md

 ```

 ## Firebase setup
-First of all, you need to create Firebase acount and SDK setup.
-[Firebase Official Docs](https://firebase.google.com/docs/auth/web/start?)
+First of all, you need to create [Firebase](https://firebase.google.com/docs/auth/web/start?) acount and SDK setup.
-You need to create `.env` file with this content from Firebase project:
+You need to create `.env` file with this content from Firebase project (security credentials should never be shared):
 ```bash
 cp .env.example .env
 ```